HectorCastelli/website/src/content/experience/2023-tw-senior-dev-infra.md

 startDate: 2023-04-01
 ---
 - Responsible for leading an internal platform team
-- Reduced monthly cloud costs by €35.000 in three weeks
+- Led effort to reduce cloud costs, achieving a €35.000 monthly savings in three weeks
-- Enabled application that handles 2.000 request-per-second to be safely deployed by creating load-testing tools integrated with Kubernetes, Couchbase, and NewRelic.
+- Enabled application that handles 2.000 request-per-second to be safely deployed by creating testing and monitoring tools integrated with Kubernetes, Couchbase, and NewRelic.
-- Migrated Couchbase and Kafka into a Kubernetes cluster
+- Migrated Couchbase and Kafka into a Kubernetes cluster to improve reliability and reduce operating costs by €5.000 per month